dennyio/CRUD-with-Angular2-and-.net-CORE/README.md

 It has a basic Google Firebase authentication method and a CRUD BD operations.

--You must have a Firebase project created.
+You must have a Firebase project created and set the following variable values in <app.module.ts> file:

+	export const firebaseConfig = {
+	    apiKey: '',
+	    authDomain: '',
+	    databaseURL: '',
+	    storageBucket: '',
+	    messagingSenderId: ''
+	};

--You must create the "product" table in a SQL DB.
+You must create the "product" table in a SQL DB and set the connection string.

 ### Script:
 CREATE TABLE [dbo].[Product](